"Musique Noire is a classy group that can move in any musical direction with ease and grace." Peter Karoly of www.360mainstreet.com

 "A very cool little project -- an instrumental set that's heavy on string-based instruments -- kind of an electrified string quartet, and one with a pretty funky feel at times too!"
 Dusty Groove Records

 Musique Noire was formed in 2005.
-The group's members, who reside in Detroit and Chicago, are veteran players nationally and internationally.
-Led by violinist Michelle May (www.michellemay.net), the group produces a sophisticated sound showcasing unique arrangements of world fusion music.
-Current instrumentation: Michelle on violin, Leslie Deshazor Adams on viola, Leah Lucas Celebi on viola and violin, and the award-winning JoVia Armstrong (www.joviamusic.com) on percussion.
-Their debut CD, "Good Hair", features original songs (and three cover tunes) that reflect their musical influences in funk, latin, world music and jazz.
+The group's members, who reside in Michigan and California are veteran players nationally and internationally, having performed with such high-profile artists as Stevie Wonder, KEM, Aretha Franklin, El Debarge, and Frank McComb among many others.
+Led by violinist Michelle May, a 2018 Detroit Kresge Artist Fellow (www.michellemay.net), the group produces a sophisticated sound showcasing unique arrangements of world fusion music.
+Current instrumentation: Michelle on violin and flute, Leslie Deshazor Adams on viola, Leah Lucas Celebi on viola and violin, and JoVia Armstrong, a 2011 3Arts Siragusa Foundation (Chicago) Artist Awardee,(www.joviaarmstrong.com) on percussion.
+Their debut CD, "Good Hair", features original songs (and three cover tunes) that reflect their musical influences in funk, Latin, world music and jazz.
 2011 saw the release of their second CD, "Holiday Dreams: A Celebration of Christmas", with their unique arrangements of traditional Christmas tunes and the jazz classic, "A Child Is Born".
-Musique Noire were 2009, 2010 and 2011 Detroit Music Awards nominees for Outstanding Jazz Recording (2009) and Outstanding World/Reggae Group (2009, 2010 and 2011) and 2015 winners of the Best Black Female Jazz Group through Black Women in Jazz Awards.
+Their latest release, "Reflections: We Breathe" celebrates women warriors of the arts, with original tunes and covers of Nina Simone and Eileen Ivers.
+Musique Noire were 2009, 2010, 2011 and 2018 Detroit Music Awards nominees for Outstanding Jazz Recording (2009, 2018) and Outstanding World/Reggae Group (2009, 2010, 2011, 2018) and 2015 winners of the Best Black Female Jazz Group through Black Women in Jazz Awards out of Atlanta, GA.
+The ensemble were 2018 TEDx Detroit performer/presenters.